Here are the laws that govern truck accident cases:

 - Common law: a court applies a broad principle rooted in fairness and equity

 - Example: a gun owner accidentally leaves his gun in his yard, a child finds it, and hurts himself.
-There's no law about "leaving guns on yards," instead, a court may find that the gun owner was "negligent" and thus responsible.
+There's no law about "leaving guns in yards," instead, a court may find that the gun owner was generally negligent and thus responsible.

-Now, compare the first two above examples.
-One type is strict---either you have the right height of fence or you don't---and not open to much interpretation.
-The other is more open to analysis.
-Think of principles like "negligence" like you would personal characteristics such "kindness."
+Now, compare these two types of examples.
+One is strict---either you have the right height of fence or you don't---and not open to much interpretation.
+The other is more open to interpretation.
+Think of general legal principles like negligence the way you would personal characteristics such kindness.
 For the fence example, all you'd need is a measuring tape.
-For "kindness," you'd need a lot of facts: how does the person treat their parents?
+To evaluate whether someone should be considered kind, you'd need a lot of facts: how does the person treat their parents?
 Their employees?
 Store clerks?
 Someone they have nothing in common with?
 Negligence is measured in the same way.

 Recap: How these two types of law interact in truck accident cases.

-Since there aren't laws against 18-wheelers hitting other drivers, in order to win a truck accident case, your attorney will need to prove the truck driver was negligent.
+Since there aren't specific laws against 18-wheelers hitting other drivers, in order to win a truck accident case, your attorney will need to prove the truck driver was negligent.
 See more about negligence here.
 But trucking is a highly-regulated industry with federal and state laws dictating how trucking companies and their drivers are supposed to behave.
-Trucks are to employ many kinds of safety equipment, numerous safety procedures, and voluminous rules about how long drivers can drive.
-When a trucking company violates one of these regulations, that's evidence that the trucking company failed to live up to its responsibilities to the general public.
+Trucks are required to employ many kinds of safety equipment, obey numerous safety procedures, and ensure compliance with voluminous rules about how long drivers can drive.
+When a trucking company violates one of these requirements, that's evidence that the trucking company failed to live up to its responsibilities to the general public.
 Sometimes, one violation of a statute/regulation may be close to enough to prove that the trucking company or its drover was negligent:

-- Driving without the requisite safety brakes and not being able to stop at a light.
-If the failed brakes are the cause of the accident, then that regulatory violation is evidence of negligence.
+- Driving without the requisite safety brakes and not being able to stop at a light as a result.
+(If the failed brakes are the cause of the accident, then that regulatory violation is evidence of negligence.)

-- Driving under the influence.
-If drugs and/or alcohol were present in the driver's system and the driver was unable to control his vehicle, that's substantial evidence of negligence.
+- Driving under the influence and causing a crash as a result.
+(If drugs and/or alcohol were present in the driver's system and the driver was unable to control his vehicle, that's substantial evidence of negligence.)